stevencarlislewalker/lme4ord/README.md

 ![plot of chunk plot phylogeny](inst/README/figure/plot phylogeny-2.png)

-Put the covariance matrix in a list, for model-input purposes -- the idea is that there might be other covariance matrix (e.g. a spatial one say).
+Put the covariance matrix in a list, for model-input purposes -- the idea is that there might be other covariance matrices (e.g. a spatial one say).
 It is important that the list element gets the name `species` because this is the name of the grouping factor used in the model formula below.